Take Off Your Pants and Jacket: Promotion

-To promote Take Off Your Pants and Jacket, Pictures HI-FI, MCA Records released three singles: "The Rock Show", "First Date" and "Stay Together for the Kids", all of which were top-ten hits on Billboards Modern Rock Tracks chart.
+Following the success of Enema of the State, band manager Rick DeVoe viewed his primary responsibility as maintaining the band's momentum into Take Off Your Pants and Jacket, including ensuring that the group continued producing strong singles while sustaining touring and merchandise sales.
+To promote Take Off Your Pants and Jacket, MCA Records released three singles: "The Rock Show", "First Date" and "Stay Together for the Kids", all of which were top-ten hits on Billboards Modern Rock Tracks chart.
 The band recorded a television commercial for the LP, starring Hoppus as a proctologist and Barker as his patient.
 Blink-182 performed on the Late Show with David Letterman and Late Night with Conan O'Brien in support of Take Off Your Pants and Jacket.
 The band also appeared in a MADtv sketch, in which the trio stars as misfits in an all-American 1950s family in a parody Leave It to Beaver.
 The trio also sanctioned a band biography, Tales from Beneath Your Mom (2001), which was written by the trio and Anne Hoppus (sister of Mark Hoppus).

 Additionally, the band undertook a series of in-store CD signings, at chains like Tower Records and CD World.
 They also stopped by mom-and-pop record shops, as part of a targeted campaign to "game" the charts to win a number-one debut.
 "The way album sales were measured, you had to spread them out.
 Some sales were weighted more than others. [...]
 It was a whole complicated system that every label was trying to game, but it’s how you got the numbers," Hoppus remembered in his book.
 The band continued to partner with MTV, making several appearances on Total Request Live; Hoppus guest-hosted the 2001 MTV Movie Awards Pre-Show with Beyoncé.